Fully Autonomous AI Agents Should Not be Developed: Background

 \subsection{A Brief History of Artificial Agents}

 The idea of humans being assisted by artificial autonomous systems can be found throughout human history.
-Ancient mythology describes Cadmus (ca.~2000 BCE), who sowed dragon teeth that turned into soldiers.
-Aristotle speculated that automata could replace human slavery : ``There is only one condition in which we can imagine managers not needing subordinates, and masters not needing slaves.
+Ancient mythology describes Cadmus (ca.~2000 BCE), who planted dragon teeth that turned into soldiers.
+Aristotle (ca.~350 BCE) speculated that automata could replace human slavery : ``There is only one condition in which we can imagine managers not needing subordinates, and masters not needing slaves.
 This condition would be that \textit{each instrument could do its own work, at the word of command or by intelligent anticipation}'' \cite{aristotle322politics}.
-An early precursor to artificial agents was created by Ktesibios of Alexandria (ca.~250 BCE), who invented a water clock that used a regulator to maintain a constant flow rate.
+An early precursor to artificial agents was created by Ctesibius of Alexandria (ca.~300 BCE), who created an artificial automatic self-regulatory system: A water clock that that maintained a constant flow rate \cite{vitruvius1914tenbooks}.
 This demonstrated that it was possible to create a system that could modify its own behavior in response to changes in its environment, previously believed to be limited to living things \cite{RussellNorvig2020}.

+More recently, writing on autonomous systems in the form of automata highlights the kinds of risks we discuss here.
+The famous ``Three Laws of Robotics'' \cite{AsimovRobot} state: